 When it comes to determining how well an aircraft will perform, the thrust-to-weight ratio is one of the most important metrics.
-Aerospace manufacturers have always aimed to keep this ratio as low as possible by creating lighter aircrafts, but the metals traditionally used in aircraft bodies are heavy.
-Composite materials, on the other hand, are lighter and enable manufacturers to create more fuel-efficient aircrafts when mixed with metal.
+Aerospace manufacturers have always aimed to keep this ratio as low as possible by creating lighter aircraft, but the metals traditionally used in aircraft bodies are heavy.
+Composite materials, on the other hand, are lighter and enable manufacturers to create more fuel-efficient aircraft when mixed with metal.
 Let’s examine the history of composites in the aerospace industry and where future innovation is headed.

 How composites changed the aerospace industry

 In the past, composites were mainly used in military aerospace applications.
-Manufacturing civilian aircrafts with composites was considered too expensive, and if composites were part of their design, they were typically used for non-structural applications.
+Manufacturing civilian aircraft with composites was considered too expensive, and if composites were part of their design, they were typically used for non-structural applications.
 This changed when the civilian aircraft industry had to respond to the rising cost of oil and pressures due to environmental concerns.
 The more lightweight aircraft structures that result from substituting composite for metal have lower fuel costs and reduced emissions.
-While only 12% of the Boeing 777’s weight was composite, the Boeing 787 used 50% composite by weight.
+While only 12% of the Boeing 777’s weight was composite, the Boeing 787 is over 50% composite by weight.
 Composites are now commonly used in civil aircraft structures in increasing amounts.